 - An eligible family is placed on the Waiting List.
-HRHA will provide the family written notification of their placement on the Waiting List.
-If possible, an approximate time before housing assistance may be offered will be provided. - If the PHA determines that the family is ineligible either preliminarily, or while the Waiting List, the ineligible family is provided a written notice of the determination.
+HRHA will provide the family written notification of their placement on the Waiting List. - If the PHA determines that the family is ineligible either preliminarily, or while the Waiting List, the ineligible family is provided a written notice of the determination.

 The notice will clearly state the reasons for the determination, and the family is given the opportunity of an informal review, as specified in this Administrative Plan.